mautic/.github/README.md

 - Contribute ideas and feedback to guide our roadmap.
 - Collaborate with other passionate members.

 Membership is open to everyone.
-Visit the [membership](https://mautic.org/become-a-member-of-mautic/) page to join.
+Visit the [Become a Member](https://mautic.org/become-a-member-of-mautic/) page to join.

 ### Financial Support